Dan Webb

-Dan Webb (born 13 August 1989), is an Australian musician, songwriter and producer.
+Dan Webb (born 13 August 1989) is an Australian musician, composer, songwriter, and producer.

 Career

 Early in his music career, Webb garnered much attention for his energetic and partly improvised live shows.
 One of Webb's most notable stage antics at the time involved him playing his keyboard behind his back, in a style similar to Jimi Hendrix.
-He has collaborated with a number of artists over the years, including Greg Saunier, Kylie Auldist, Bobby Flynn, actress Ashleigh Cummings and the horn sections of The Cat Empire and The Black Seeds.

 In 2011 he played five shows in a UK tour, played two sets at St Kilda Festival and supported Conway Savage.
 He headlined a tour of New Zealand in 2012 and performed at Newtown Festival in Wellington.

 Webb released demos of twelve original songs for free download, one a month, from his official website in 2013.
-These songs were later developed and released on his 2014 studio album Sandstorm.
+These songs were later developed and released on his 2014 studio album Sandstorm, which featured collaborations with Kylie Auldist, Bobby Flynn and actress Ashleigh Cummings.
 The first demo to be released, "Departure" featured Auldist on co-vocals and debuted on The Craig Charles Funk and Soul Show on BBC Radio 6 Music on 26 January 2013.
 Webb played seven shows in January and February 2013 on his most extensive Australian tour to date, before announcing an extended leave from live music performance.

+In 2015, Webb released the four-track EP Sailing, describing its title track as "detuned psychedelic post-punk disco".
+It features his first recorded guitar solo, created by manipulating a detuned acoustic guitar in post-production to achieve an electric tone.
+Unlike his earlier collaborative studio releases, the EP was self-produced, mixed, and recorded largely in isolation in his bedroom, partly direct to analogue tape.

-His 2017 album Oedipus The King was recorded in the lead up to the 2016 US election and released on the same day as Donald Trump's Inauguration.
+His 2017 avant-rock album Oedipus The King was recorded in the lead up to the 2016 US election and released on the same day as Donald Trump's Inauguration.

-On 31 March 2023 Webb revealed details of his fourth album Sunshine/Dialogue, alongside the release of a new electro-jazz spoken-word single featuring Greg Saunier.
+In 2019, Webb released Exotic Erotic Concoction, a fully instrumental electronic album whose tracks were named after various medications, with Webb describing it as a tongue-in-cheek thematic antidote to the political intensity of its predecessor.

-He was nominated for Self Producing Artist of the Year at the 2024 Music Producer & Engineers' Guild (MPEG) of Australia Awards.
+His fourth album Sunshine/Dialogue was released on 9 June 2023, featuring an electro-jazz spoken-word collaboration with Greg Saunier of Deerhoof.
+Webb was nominated for Self Producing Artist of the Year at the 2024 Music Producer & Engineers' Guild (MPEG) of Australia Awards.

+In 2026, Webb released "Hungry Ghosts", the first single from his fifth album Lion Dance, due for release on 13 November 2026.
+It was inspired by his 2023 relocation from Melbourne to Singapore, and took its title from Singapore's annual Hungry Ghost Festival.
+The track features Portishead and Radiohead drummer Clive Deamer, Thundercat keyboardist Dennis Hamm, and Snarky Puppy guitarist Bob Lanzetti.
+The single was accompanied by a music video created with Webb Warp, an interactive synesthetic browser-based audiovisual art platform developed and launched by Webb earlier in 2026.